PC talk system recommendations blog Facebook YouTube articles and guides links bio

 A good surge protector will probably run you between $15-35 and is a very worthwhile investment for any system.

-Uninteruptable Power Supplies (UPS) tend to be a lot more expensive and range in price from about $75 to $750.
+Uninteruptable Power Supplies (UPS) tend to be a lot more expensive and range in price from about $50 to $750.
 Here is the tricky part - you want a battery backup that will be able to cover your current power needs.
 This is something you don't have to consider if you are using a simple surge protector.
 I would say that you probably want to target one which has a "VA rating" equal to, or higher than, your power supply rating.
 The average gamer doesn't need a battery backup, however, if you would like an extra few minutes to shut the system down after you loose power you may want to consider one.
 I'd say you probably only want to consider one if you work with media, such as video or audio editing.
-An gamer doesn't need to spend the money on a UPS.
+A typical gamer doesn't need to spend the money on a UPS.

 Recommendations: